grizzie17/Rollator-Vision/README.md

 The `Battery Pack` will be made from 18650 batteries.
 Each pack is configured as 2S4P (2 Series and 4 Parallel).
 Each cell is rated at 3000 mAh, providing an overall rating, 7.4V 12000 mAh.

 The packs will use an EC3 connector (frequently used on R/C models), and a 3 wire balance connector.
-This will allow the pack to be charged using a standard R/C balance battery charger.
+This will allow the pack to be charged using a standard R/C balancing battery charger (that includes a Li-Ion setting).

 ![battery-pack-circuit](images/battery-pack-circuit.png)